It's A Knockout 1981

 Dunfermline were 6pts clear of Cumbernauld before the last game, but still went on to win the game to give themselves a 7pts clear victory - the second highest in this post-1975 format after Douglas in 1979, who finished 9pts clear of Ramsey (however, remember that there was an extra game played in all the domestic heats that year).

 The Dunfermline team’s Joker was played by 16-year old athlete Linsey MacDonald, who was a member of Britain’s 4x400m Olympic Bronze Medal winning relay team at the 1980 Moscow Olympic Games.
-The Cumbernauld team’s Joker was played by actress Kirsty Miller, who starred in the 1981/82 BBC TV series Maggie.
+The Cumbernauld team’s Joker was played by actor Kirsty Miller, who starred in the 1981/82 BBC TV series Maggie.

 Made in Colour • This programme exists in the BBC Archives